UBC-DSCI/introduction-to-datascience-python/source/intro.md

 {numref}`help_read_csv` shows the documentation that will pop up, including a high-level description of the function, its arguments, a description of each, and more.
-Note that you may find some of the text in the documentation a bit too technical right now Fear not: as you work through this book, many of these terms will be introduced to you, and slowly but surely you will become more adept at understanding and navigating documentation like that shown in {numref}`help_read_csv`.
+Note that you may find some of the text in the documentation a bit too technical right now.
+Fear not: as you work through this book, many of these terms will be introduced to you, and slowly but surely you will become more adept at understanding and navigating documentation like that shown in {numref}`help_read_csv`.
 But do keep in mind that the documentation